scottgriv/markdown-demo/README.md

 - [StackEdit](https://stackedit.io/): An in-browser Markdown editor.
 - [Markdown Tutorial](https://chat.openai.com/?model=gpt-4#:~:text=browser%20Markdown%20editor.-,Markdown%20Tutorial,-%3A%20An%20interactive%20tutorial): An interactive tutorial to learn Markdown.
 - [Jupyter Notebook](https://jupyter.org/): Although not strictly a Markdown resource, Jupyter Notebooks use Markdown for all non-code cells, making it a useful tool for scientific documentation where code and commentary are intermixed.

-## Background on Markdown

-Markdown is a lightweight markup language that was created by John Gruber and Aaron Swartz in 2004.
-The primary goal of Markdown is readability—the idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions.

-Markdown has gained immense popularity over the years because of its simplicity and readability.
-It's widely used for writing README files, documentation, blog posts, forums, and even in chat applications.

-### Why Use Markdown?

-- **Readability**: Markdown's syntax is designed to be simple and intuitive.
-- **Platform Independent**: You can use Markdown in a text editor, in a web editor, or as the formatting syntax for entire platforms.
-- **Rich Output**: With simple syntax, you can produce rich text formatting.
-- **Compatibility**: Many platforms automatically convert Markdown to HTML, making it easy to display rich text in a web browser.
-- **Extensible**: While standard Markdown handles most common use cases, many platforms introduce their own extensions (called 'flavors') to add additional functionality like tables, code blocks, and more.

 ## Closing Remarks